asqwerty666/asqwerty666/README.md

 Updating neurodegeneration assessment implementation

 ---
+  - *20211220*

+New MRI protocol implemented. 👍 Mostly based on *dcm3tools* and using *xnatapic* for and easy managment.

+---
   - *20211216*

-I'm currently working on new implementations of working methods for DTI and looking for how to integrate them on XNAT.
+I'm currently working on new implementations of working methods for DTI and looking for how to integrate them on XNAT. 🤦

 ---
  - *20211020*